This infant school in Waterlooville has received a good Ofsted rating following recent inspection

 "The provision for pupils with SEND is very strong.
 Individual support plans recognise the strengths and specific areas in which pupils with SEND need additional support.”

 The report said that there are some areas to improve on and it said that "in some subjects, processes are not fully in place for staff to systematically check what pupils have learned and can remember.
-As a result, pupils do not learn as well as they could.
-The school should ensure that teachers check what pupils have learned and use this information to adapt the curriculum so that all pupils develop and embed a detailed knowledge in all areas of the curriculum.”
+As a result, pupils do not learn as well as they could.”

 The safeguarding measures are effective and there is a strong culture of keeping the children safe.
 Teachers know where to report any safeguarding problems.